orangeduck/LuaAutoC/README.md

 * Can this work with C99?

   By standard Lua AutoC makes uses of nested functions which are a GNU99 specific thing.
 These are not strictly required and as such Lua AutoC can be compiled to C99 standard.
-To do this functions but be "declared" outside of the program, and then "registered" in the runtime.
+To do this functions must be "declared" outside of the program, and then "registered" in the runtime.
 This basically just means having to use `luaA_function` twice.
 See `demo_c99.c` for a clear example.

 * Is Lua AutoC slow?